snorkel-ai/long-context-eval/README.md

 ```

 ## Experiments and Results
 Here are some results using the SWiM test.
+The full set of results and analysis is described in our paper.

 <p align="center">